jdinwiddie/CodeWars/README.md

 CodeWars is a website that has programmers post challenges.
 You can complete as many as you like, but my goal is to complete one when I'm burned out of my other projects.
 I used Python/Flask as the background originally in hopes to throw in some SQL exercises as well, but I might not end up doing that.
-I'm just keeping all my doors open right now.

 **UPDATE 07/18/18**
 I decided to remove the Flask application portion because this is going to just be for Javascript.
 I will make another project file when I decide to do SQL exercises.